 My partner Anna is a contemporary jeweller.
 Everything she makes is handmade.
 Apart from a few power tools and a gas torch Anna only uses hand tools.
-What she lacks in precision is made up for with touch, and an eye for the less-than-perfect ‘ideal’.
-Even using the same design, no two pieces are the same and yet they are made with the same love and attention (and if truth be told, a modicum of frustration and angst).
+What she lacks in precision, she makes up for with touch and an eye for the less-than-perfect ‘ideal’.
+Even with the same design, no two pieces are the same and yet Anna makes them with the same love and attention (and if truth be told, a modicum of frustration and angst).

 All handmade goods have something of the maker in them.
 When a handmade object is acquired, an invisible human bond is created between the maker and the user.
 You simply don’t get this bond in mass-manufactured ‘whatevers’.

 ‘Handmade’ implies slow and deliberate.
-If handmade goods are made in a rush, it shows.
+If you make handmade goods in a rush, it shows.
 With very few exceptions, handmade objects are not disposable.
 Disposability is for cheap junk.
 Why go to all the effort of making something beautiful by hand just to throw it out?

 Many people think that handmade means second-rate and unaesthetic.
-This is probably a response to the amateur, unattractive hobby crafts practiced by proud but untalented family members.
+This is probably a response to the amateur, unattractive hobby crafts practised by proud but untalented family members.
 However, being handmade has also always implied the highest quality goods made by master craftspeople who have enormous talent, training and experience.
-Whether it’s clothes, shoes, pottery, houses, furniture, knives, tools, jewellery, even beer, or anything else, there are master craftspeople making the highest quality objects by hand.
+Whether its clothes, shoes, pottery, houses, furniture, knives, tools, jewellery, even beer, or anything else, there are master craftspeople making the highest quality goods by hand.

 From a sustainability point-of-view, there are many benefits inherent in handmade goods.
 They lend themselves to local production for local consumption.
 Also, the craft production process tends to be less wasteful of materials and other resources.
 Handmade goods use much less energy, both in the actual production and in the tooling.
 Handmade goods are more likely to use natural materials; plastic is not a common material!
-Recycled or repurposed materials are more likely to be used too.
+Craftspeople will recycle or repurpose materials more too.
 As mentioned, handmade goods are well-made to last, their durability being both physical and emotional.